vladlu/sass-watch/README.md

 1. Use a newline instead of a space;
 2. Use a space(s) instead of a colon;
-2. Specify the paths relative to the project root.
+2. Specify paths relative to the project root.

 And:

 - You can add empty lines for readability purposes;
-- You can use commens that start from a `#` character.
+- You can use comments that start from a `#` character.

 ## Example